BorrowSanitizer/docs/src/dev/retags.md

 # Motivation
 [motivation]: #motivation
-Miri is the only tool that can find violations of Rust's latest aliasing models.
+Miri is the only tool that can find violations of Rust's latest aliasing models in production applications.
 However, it cannot find these types of undefined behavior when they are triggered by operations that span foreign function boundaries.
 This tooling gap has caused developers to miss bugs in high-profile crates.
 An earlier version of the crate [`flate2-rs`](https://github.com/rust-lang/flate2-rs/pull/394) (which is maintained by the Rust project) had an aliasing violation that was caused by passing a mutable borrow to the following foreign function:
 ```rust
 let ret = mz_deflateInit2(&mut *state, ...)
 ```